yjl9903/AnimeSpace/README.md

 Paste your favourite anime online.

-Anime Paste is yet another solution for automatically downloading bangumis.
+AnimeSpace is yet another solution for automatically downloading bangumis.

 It includes **an admin command-line application** to config what bangumis and how to download and **a builtin web application** to view bangumis which can also be deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
 It also support download resource for the media library software like [Jellyfin](https://github.com/jellyfin/jellyfin) and so on.